 "ACCURACY DIAGNOSTICS" (AD) is a system that assures the user that most internal circuits are operating properly and it is also a diagnostic tool.
 It is made up of a number of circuits, monitoring conditions of many of the critical components, circuits and connections within the current monitoring system.
 The AD subsystem provides relay contacts for the user to connect to his remote warning indicator.
-The AD light emitting diodes on the accuracy diagnostics mounting bracket indicate proper operation of associated circuits.
-A red warning light mounted on the enclosure door provides a simple visual warning.
+The AD diagnostic light emitting diodes on each Metering Unit module indicate proper operation of associated circuits.
+On some larger systems a red warning light mounted on the enclosure door provides a simple visual warning (refer to wiring diagram for this feature).